Opentrons/opentrons/api/docs/v2/pipettes/characteristics.rst

 Flex Pipette Flow Rates
 -----------------------

-The default flow rates for Flex pipettes depend on the maximum volume of the pipette and the capacity of the currently attached tip.
-For each pipette–tip configuration, the default flow rate is the same for aspirate, dispense, and blowout actions.
+Flex pipette flow rates depend on pipette volume and tip capacity.
+Each pipette–tip combination has a default flow rate for aspirating, dispensing, and blowing out liquid.
+When using a 50 µL pipette, you should only use 50 µL tips.

 .. list-table::
     :header-rows: 1